 Our printers use CMYK color space for all color printing.
 We recommend using the CMYK settings when generating your files for color printing.
-If you use RGB color space, we will convert your file to CMYK color space when making a print ready file, so it is important to review the print ready PDF to see if there are any color discrepancies before the file goes to print.
+If you use RGB color space, RGB colors will be converted to CMYK colors during the print process.
+This may result in unexpected changes to color.

 - The gamma of a grayscale image should be between 2.2 and 2.4.

 For more information, see Recommended PDF Creation Programs.

 There is also a community generated list of PDF Converters and Readers available in the Lulu forums.